pboot/LIWCtools/help.rst

    LD.LDictHtml(...report filename...)

 This will produce a report that shows the words in each of the categories.
 For each category it will also indicate the extrahierarchical words (see below).
+If the dictionary is not stored as utf8, add an encoding parameter to LDICT.